HISTORIES OTHER THAN BIOGRAPHIES

 Louis Crompton, Homosexuality and Civilization, Cambridge, Massachusetts: Harvard University Press, 2003.
 Excellent and thorough scholarly history of homosexuality, mostly down to around 1700.
 Probably the most useful general history, slightly marred only by its attempting to obscure the pederastic character of almost all the homosexuality described in order to set it up as a forerunner of modern androphilia.

 Germaine Greer, The Beautiful Boy, New York: Rizzoli, 2003.
-A finely-illustrated survey of how the subject of the beautiful boy has been treated in art through the ages.
+A survey of how the subject of the beautiful boy has been treated in art through the ages, finely illustrated in colour.

 Randy Engel, "Historical Perspectives from Antiquity to the Cambridge Spies", being vol. 1 of her The Rite of Sodomy.
 Homosexuality and the Roman Catholic Church, Export, Pennysylvania: New Engel, 2011.
 A biased and bigoted historical survey which, though designed as a polemic against homosexuality, is surprisingly scholarly and useful for its references, and concentrates on pederasty as both the historically most-common form of homosexuality and the most useful in inciting its 21st-century readership.